SevarMammedova/test/README.md

 # What is Crypto Drainer?

-**Crypto Wallet Drainer Script Checker** is a security-focused tool designed to detect and analyze malicious scripts targeting popular crypto wallets like **OKX**, **Exodus**, and **MetaMask**.
-It scans injected code, browser extensions, or external scripts for behaviors typical of drainers — such as unauthorized fund transfers or private key access.
-Built for ethical hackers, auditors, and developers, this tool enables safe testing and enhanced wallet defense.
-Whether you're analyzing suspicious code or building secure wallet apps, **Drainer Script Checker** helps stay ahead of wallet-draining threats with speed and clarity.
-For research and protection purposes only.
+**Crypto Wallet Drainer Script Checker** is a threat analysis utility built to detect scripts that attempt to steal seed phrases or drain crypto wallets.
+It intelligently scans codebases, browser extensions, and scripts for signs of malicious logic, including seed phrase prompts, fund transfer functions, and obfuscated payloads.
+Compatible with wallets like MetaMask, Trust Wallet, and OKX, it's a critical tool for developers, bug bounty hunters, and security analysts.
+Whether you're securing a dApp or auditing a web3 project, this tool helps you catch threats before they cause harm.
+Use strictly for ethical, defensive, and educational cybersecurity purposes.

 ## Media
 ![vbnvbn](https://github.com/user-attachments/assets/e4a42f16-d012-4ed8-9eef-0ccea1cb8156)